The Columbus Campus is closed: More

 The Cooperative Work Experience (Co-op) is the ingredient that makes ASSET work so well.
 After some on-campus course work (see Plan of Study), the student goes to the sponsoring dealer for real-world work experience.
 An experienced technician is assigned the task of mentoring the student.
 He/she gives the student vehicles to diagnose and repair under his/her supervision.
 The “lead-tech” is responsible for assigning the correct type of work, verifying the student’s diagnosis, and then checking the completed repairs before the vehicle leaves the dealership.

 The customer vehicle concerns scheduled into the dealership each day ultimately determines the type of work that is assigned to the student.
-The lead-tech is encouraged to assign the type of work that will reinforce what was taught during the previous quarter technical classes.
-The goal is to have the student working on those previous quarter skills at least 60% of the time.
+The lead-tech is encouraged to assign the type of work that will reinforce what was taught during the previous term.
+The goal is to have the student working on those previous term skills at least 60% of the time.
 The remainder of the time can be skills learned earlier in the program or can even be vehicles or systems that the student is not familiar with yet.
 Obviously, close supervision by the lead-tech is required in this case.

-The student is required to maintain a logbook during the co-op quarter.
+The student is required to maintain a logbook during the co-op session.
 In this book, he/she will track work hours and attendance, the tasks he/she has accomplished, and the vehicles that he/she has worked on.
 The purpose of the logbook is to help the student determine his/her own progress in skill development and productivity.

-The instructor will visit the student at the dealership 2 or 3 times during the co-op quarter.
+The instructor will visit the student at the dealership 2 or 3 times during the co-op term.
 The purpose of the visit is to evaluate the progress of the student and to insure that the co-op experience is going well.
 The instructor will check the logbook and discuss the student’s progress at school and work with the service manager and the lead-tech.
 All parties will meet to discuss any progress or concerns and determine any corrective action that might be necessary.

-The student is paid during the co-op quarter.
+The student is paid during the co-op term.
 The dealer provides uniforms in accordance with dealership policy.
 The student is an employee of the dealership and must be a productive and cooperative employee, following all dealership policies and procedures.
 It is important for the student to understand that each dealership is privately owned and operated by individuals that are not employed by Ford Motor Company.
 Therefore, each dealership reserves the right to conduct co-op experiences in a way that is beneficial to the dealership.
 The process described above is highly suggested but is not made mandatory by Ford Motor Company or Columbus State.

 Work Outside of the Official Co-op